 Wouldn't documenting this behavior for API be sufficient?

-#6 Updated by Alex Last almost 10 years ago
+#6 Updated by Alex Last over 10 years ago

 I don't really care that much as long as I can retrieve the list of available statuses and priorities for the project. it's up to you :)

 several people are waiting for this REST API improvement, they can't use remote clients (based on my Java API) without that...